UNDERSTANDING THE BIBLE

 8 Good and upright is the LORD; Therefore He teaches sinners in the way.

-The Bible is a divine book and therefore requires much more than intellectual effort or ability to understand it.
-If you are not humble enough to ask the Holy Spirit to open your spiritual understanding, you will never be able to comprehend the Scriptures (Luke 24:45).
+The Bible is a sacred book and therefore requires much more than intellectual effort or ability to understand it.
+If you are not humble enough to ask the Holy Spirit to teach and grant you spiritual understanding, you will never be able to comprehend the Scriptures (Luke 24:45).

 You will never understand the Bible unless you approach it with a submissive and teachable mind or attitude.

-The primary reason why many readers of the Bible don’t understand its truths is because they don’t esteem, regard or revere the Bible as the inspired and infallible Word of God and thus the final authority on every issue or subject.
+The primary reason why many readers of the Bible don’t understand its truths is that they don’t esteem, regard, or revere the Bible as the inspired and infallible Word of God and thus the final authority on every issue or subject.

 The Lord Jesus revealed this truth while rebuking the Jews.

-Without the willingness, resolution or determination to receive, believe, embrace, accept and follow, obey or apply all the teachings of the Bible even if it means letting go of a long held belief, custom or tradition, you may never understand the truths of God’s Word.
+Without the willingness, resolution, or determination to receive, believe, embrace, accept and follow, obey, or apply all the Bible’s teachings, even if it means letting go of a long-held belief, custom, or tradition, you may never understand the truths of God’s Word.